mccamon/main-site/lina.md

 ## Boys & Girls Club of Kansas City, Olathe Unit
 ### Tutor and Youth Development Professional - K-12  [June 2021 to Present]
 - Lesson planning for K-8 after-school students.
-- Supervision and daily oversite of two classrooms with 24 students.
+- Supervision and daily oversight of two classrooms with 24 students.
 - Plan and conduct educational and recreational programs.
 - Help youth with homework and tutor, run games, and drop-in activities.
 - One-on-one tutoring of ESL reading students.